 The Affordable Care Act (ACA)—also known as the health care law—was created to expand access to coverage, control health care costs, and improve health care quality and care coordination.
 Find out what you need to know about the ACA and your health coverage.

-Does my health coverage through VA meet the ACA’s minimum essential coverage requirement?
+Does my health coverage through VA meet the ACA’s minimum essential coverage requirement for 2018?

-Your health coverage meets the minimum essential coverage requirement if you’re signed up for one of the programs listed below.
+Your health coverage meets the minimum essential coverage requirement for 2018 if you were signed up for one of the programs listed below.
 If you were covered under one of these programs in 2018, you won’t have to pay the fee when you file your 2018 taxes.

-To qualify, you must be signed up for one of these programs:
+To qualify, you must have been enrolled in one of these programs:

 Does the ACA change my VA health benefits?

 No. The health care law doesn’t change your VA health benefits or your out-of-pocket costs.

 If I’m not signed up for a VA or Department of Defense health care program, how do I get health coverage for 2019?